Volkswagen ID.Buzz Review 2025: Price, specs & boot space

 Open the sliding side doors (electrically opening as part of an option pack) and you'll find similarly generous space for three in the back.
 However, it's disappointing is that you only get a rear bench, rather than the three individual rear seats that most small van-based rivals come with.
 That reduces versatility, although the bench does split in two to allow either side of the bench to slide backwards and forwards depending on if you want to prioritise legroom or boot space.
 The backrests do recline, too, and three adults can get comfortable thanks to the lack of a transmission tunnel and plenty of space.

 With all five seats in place, the Volkswagen ID.Buzz's boot capacity measures up to 1121 litres - that's measured up to the top point of the seatbacks - which is enormous.
-You'll also find padded armrests and cupholders built into the sides of the boot, even before the arrival of the seven-seat version.
+You'll also find padded armrests and cupholders built into the sides of the boot, even without opting for the seven-seat version.

 The rear seats fold down to create a simply massive 2205-litre space.
 The seat folding isn't all that clever, leaving a sizeable hump where the bench base is.
 However, Volkswagen has a solution.
 On Style models and above, there's a height-adjustable and removable luggage floor called the Multi-Flex Board, which lines up neatly to create a totally flat bed (ready for a mattress - ID.Buzz Camper anyone?) with storage boxes underneath.

-We haven't yet encountered a long-wheelbase seven-seater version, so we can't yet comment on how much (or how little) space there is for passengers in the third row.
-However, we do know that these seats can be folded or removed completely, and will all seven pews in place, the boot space available still totals 306 litres.
+In the seven-seater version, space in the third row is decent.
+When not needed, these seats can be folded or removed completely, and will all seven pews in place, the boot space available still totals 306 litres.
 There's an improved 1340 litre in five-seat mode, while with all rear chairs stashed, there's 2469 litres.
+Given the height of the roof and the presence of the Multi-Flex Board, you're probably better off keeping the rear seats in the car but folded for most loads, rather than taking them out, since this provides one long, flat floor.

 In terms of exterior dimensions the Volkswagen ID.Buzz is 4712mm long, 1985mm wide (excluding mirrors) and 1927mm tall.
 It's a wide vehicle, then, but no longer than your average family estate car, despite a near three-metre wheelbase.
 The long wheelbase model is the same for width and height, but the length is 4962mm, and all of the extra 250mm has gone into the wheelbase.